-Brian Raszka was born an artist in a rural Connecticut household.
-Curious by nature, young Raszka explored the natural world around him with an inescapable urge to examine, question, understand, and capture it all on canvas.
+You could say Brian Raszka was born with a silver crayon in his hand.
+Or a crimson pencil.
+Or cyan pastel.
+In other words, he has been a creative and artistic sort from the beginning.
+(He’s also likely been sarcastic since the beginning, but that’s just a guess.)
+Curious by nature, young Raszka explored the natural world around him with an inescapable urge to examine, question, understand — and ultimately, capture it all on canvas.

-Brian’s artistic interests grew over time, collecting momentum as they carried him to the University of Connecticut where he earned a Bachelor’s of Fine Art degree.
-Post graduation, his career launched in the packaging design field with clients who included Bayer, Jello and Black Flag.
+Brian’s artistic interests carried him to the University of Connecticut, where he earned a Bachelor of Fine Arts degree.
+Post graduation, his career launched in the packaging design field, with early clients including Bayer, Jello and Black Flag.

-But curiosity is a powerful thing and with his career just underway, Brian took a year off to explore the world.
-Travels through the great museums of Europe, ancient ruins of Greece, temples of Thailand, spice markets of India, jungles of Indonesia, peaks of Nepal, pyramids of Egypt, and time with the Maori tribes of New Zealand, blokes of Australia and cannibal cultures of Fiji did not diminish his curiosity.
+But curiosity is a powerful thing, and with his career just underway, Brian took a year off to explore the world.
+Travels through the museums of Europe, ruins of Greece, temples of Thailand, spice markets of India, jungles of Indonesia, peaks of Nepal and pyramids of Egypt — as well as time with the Maori tribes of New Zealand, blokes of Australia and cannibal cultures of Fiji — did not diminish his curiosity.
 In fact, his travels ignited his passion for the natural world and interest in artistic interpretations of his surroundings.

-When he isn’t making art for his clients, Brian still enjoys creating art for himself, exploring the Sierra Nevada mountains via bicycle with his wife, cooking and reading.
+When he isn’t making art for his clients, Brian still enjoys creating art for himself, cooking, reading and exploring the Sierra Nevada mountains via bicycle with his wife.